RuchitShivani/Simple-Version-Control-System/README.md

 ✅ Self-Contained – Works in a single Python script.

 📜 5.
 License
-This project is open-source and free to use! 🚀
+This project is open-source and free to use and extremely easy to implement! 🚀

 ![Screenshot 2025-03-17 002805](https://github.com/user-attachments/assets/d2a2015c-59af-4f37-ba5d-908054d26c96)